Benefits Package

 New Employees

 The Payroll and Benefits Office offers benefits orientations to newly hired benefits eligible employees.
 In the orientation you will receive details on the state benefits package and retirement plan choices, and how to complete the enrollment forms.
-We are connecting with new hires and observing COVID-19 precautions by offering an all online Canvas based benefit orientation.
-Please contact us to enroll yourself or your new hire.
-If you are unable to utilize the Canvas platform we are happy to send the materials, or answer specific questions.
-You may also review the Health Care Authority’s PEBB Enrollment page.

 Eligibility

-- Employees are benefits eligible when appointed to a classified, exempt, or temporary position that is at least 50 percent appointment with duration of more than six consecutive months.
+• Employees are benefits eligible when appointed to a classified, exempt, or temporary position that is at least 50 percent appointment with duration of more than six consecutive months.

-- Part-Time Faculty can become eligible for insurance benefits in one of two ways:
+• Part-Time Faculty can become eligible for insurance benefits in one of two ways:

-- If your appointment is quarter-to-quarter, you will become eligible when you achieve a second consecutive quarter of 50% Full-time Equivalent (FTE) or greater.
+1. If your appointment is quarter-to-quarter, you will become eligible when you achieve a second consecutive quarter of 50% Full-time Equivalent (FTE) or greater.
 In this case, your coverage begins the first of the month following the beginning of the second-quarter appointment.

-- If your appointment is for one quarter only and is paid at a 50% FTE or greater, and at any time in the last 12 months you were eligible for benefits coverage under faculty eligibility here or at any other WA state higher education institute.
+2. If your appointment is for one quarter only and is paid at a 50% FTE or greater, and at any time in the last 12 months you were eligible for benefits coverage under faculty eligibility here or at any other WA state higher education institute.

-- Your lawful spouse
+• Your lawful spouse

-- Your Washington State-registered domestic partner (See impacts of Referendum 74)
+• Your Washington State-registered domestic partner

-- Eligible children up to age 26
+• Eligible children up to age 26

-See who qualifies as an eligible family member and verification requirements.
+See who qualifies as an Eligible Family Member and Verification Requirements.

 Medical